LASIK Blended Vision

 Presbyopia is the age-related loss of close vision that comes along with age.
-Presbyopia treatment is now available using our advanced Z-LASIK Blended Vision procedure, and from the clinic that performed the first Blended Vision procedure in this country.
+The good news is that treatment is now available using our advanced LASIK Blended Vision procedure, and from the clinic that performed the first Blended Vision procedure in this country.

 Our chief surgeon David Allamby performed the UK’s first Blended Vision treatments in the UK in 2003, before any other surgeon.
 He has led the way in correction for reading glasses for more than a decade.

 To those people who suffer from presbyopia, the symptoms are very familiar – needing to hold objects further and further away before they come into clear focus.
 Reading a paper, mobile phone message, seen the number of who is calling you, or reading the ingredients on a tin in the supermarket all become gradually more difficult.
 Eventually, your arms are simply not long enough!
 From that point on reading glasses are required.

 To correct the effects of presbyopia, initially only a weak pair of magnifying glasses are required, for example +1.00 dioptres.
 Gradually you will need a stronger and stronger pair of glasses as you pass through your 50s, progressing to +2.5 or +3 by the age of 65 to 70.

 Fortunately, presbyopia treatment is now available for most people.